ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 ### 8. Strength of negative feedback loops relative to corrected impacts

 Very intense part here, let's try to sum it up.
 Some of the negative loops can be inactive (yet powerful) such as emergency cooling system in a nuclear plant or your ability to sweat or shiver.
 Those aren't usually visible but really important for the long-term welfare of the system.
-One big mistakes would be to cut cost by removing them.
+One big mistake would be to cut cost by removing them.

 Markets worship price to keep demand and supply in balance, so the more the price is kept clear, unambiguous and truthful, the more smoothly markets operate.
 Companies and Governments play with the price and weaken the feedback power by twisting information in their favor (subsidies, taxes, etc.), thus the *real* leverage point is to have anti-trust laws, pollution taxes, truth-in-advertising laws.